JoElfner/multisim/README.rst

 * heated pipe
 * branched pipe, pipe with valve, pipe with pump
 * gas boiler
-* chp plant
+* chp plant, also with flue gas heat exchanger (based on fitting a model to manufacturer specific measurement data)
+* three different consumer appliances (space heating, state-of-the-art water heating, low exergy water heating)
 * model predictive controller (CHP-plant specific)

-New parts can be added either by defining completely new classes or by inheriting existing parts.
+New parts can be added either by defining completely new classes or by inheriting from existing parts.

 Short documentation